TheDingodile/thedingodile.github.io/_posts/2023-05-02-Life_expectancy.markdown

 </iframe>
 *Sources: [Human Mortality Database (HMD)](https://www.lifetable.de/)*

 The relatively less developed countries, like India, Brazil and South Africa, display the same trend of a sharp drop in survival rate for the first 5 years of a child's life in 1960.
 In India, for example, you would have a 20 percent chance of dying before age 5.
 This trend is similar to what is seen in Denmark around 1900 (Which also is toggleable in the plot).
-After the first 5 years, the survival rate is flat until around 50, where it starts to drop again.
+After the first 5 years, the survival rate is more flat until around age 50, where it starts to drop again.
 The infant mortality rate is primarily a problem for the poorest countries and is often not the deciding factor of life expectancy between two developed countries.